Getting Started with SensorTile

 With setup complete, you can program your board:

 - While the Embedded tab is active, click the button from the tab’s toolbar.
-This displays the Program Firmware window.
+This will download the .bin file.

 Step 7 of 9: Register the Device